averycrespi/vtt-bridge/DEVELOPERS.md

 # Build the extension package.
 yarn build

+# Run automation tests for Firefox.
+# The `geckodriver` binary must be in your PATH.
+yarn firefox:test

-# Run all automation tests.
+# Run automation tests for Chromium.
-# The `geckodriver` and `chromedriver` binaries must be in your PATH.
+# The `chromedriver` binary must be in your PATH.
+yarn chromium:test

+# Run all tests.
 yarn test

-# Or: run a subset of tests.
-yarn test:fast
 ```

 The test harness will automatically create and activate a Python virtual environment in the `venv` directory.
 Test characters will be loaded from `tests/characters.json`.
 Test logs will be written to the `logs` directory.